 Zurich is the provider of insurance cover to members of the Zurich Plan.
 If your application for cover is accepted, Zurich will issue an insurance policy to the Trustee and you will be the life insured under the policy.
-The Zurich Plan provides you with access to various types of insurance cover from which you may select provided you meet relevant eligibility criteria and other terms and conditions relating to the acceptance of cover (for example, entry ages and minimum and maximum sums insured).
+The Zurich Plan provides you with access to various types of insurance cover from which you may select, provided you meet relevant eligibility criteria and other terms and conditions relating to the acceptance of cover.

-The insurance products available through the Zurich Plan under
+The insurance products available through the Zurich Plan under this PDS are:

-- Zurich Wealth Protection which provides the following types of insurance: - Life insurance providing cover for death and terminal - TPD insurance providing cover for total and permanent disablement or 'permanent incapacity'; - Income protection insurance providing cover for 'temporary incapacity' where you are unable to work to earn income due to sickness or injury. - Zurich Active which provides the following types of insurance: - Cover for Death, terminal illness and a range of specified health events that also result in 'permanent incapacity'; - Income protection insurance providing cover for 'temporary incapacity' where you are unable to work to earn income due to sickness or injury.
+- Zurich Wealth Protection which provides the following types of insurance: - Life insurance providing cover for death and terminal illness; - TPD insurance providing cover for total and permanent disablement or 'permanent incapacity'; - Income protection insurance providing cover for 'temporary incapacity' where you are unable to work to earn income due to sickness or injury. - Zurich Active which provides the following types of insurance: - Cover for death, terminal illness and a range of specified health events that result in 'permanent incapacity'; - Income protection insurance providing cover for 'temporary incapacity' where you are unable to work to earn income due to sickness or injury.